bhuvangolhar/Data_Structures_and_Algorithms/README.md

 String –  A String in Java is a sequence of characters used to store and work with text.
 For example, "Hello" is a String.
 Java treats String as a class, not a primitive type, and it offers many built-in methods like length(), toUpperCase(), and substring() to manipulate text easily.
 Strings are immutable, which means once created, their value cannot be changed — any changes create a new String.

-Sure, Bhuwan!
-Here's a **short and clear summary of file handling in Java** (no code):

----

-## ✅ File Handling in Java – Summary
+File Handling in Java –

-**File handling allows Java programs to **create, read, write, update, and delete files** stored on the computer.
+File handling allows Java programs to create, read, write, update, and delete files stored on the computer.

----

  Main Purposes: